jvale03/BlockDude/README.md

 # Laboratórios de Informática I

 ## About
-Replication of __Block Dude__ game in Haskell language with some random features.
+Replication of __Block Dude__ game in Haskell with some random features.

 This is a 'Laboratórios de Informática I' project, proposed by the University of Minho.